betajs/betajs/docsrc/tutorials/iterators-advanced.md

 	var iterator = new BetaJS.Iterators.SkipIterator(baseIterator, 10);
 ```

-For limit the result to e.g. 50 items, you can use the *LimitIterator*:
+For limiting the result to e.g. 50 items, you can use the *LimitIterator*:

 ```
 	var iterator = new BetaJS.Iterators.SkipIterator(baseIterator, 50);